 Final thoughts

 The role of the business information security officer is constantly growing as new technologies and threats emerge.
-Therefore, it is important for individuals in this role to keep up with industry trends and best practices.
+Therefore, individuals in this role need to keep up with industry trends and best practices.

 Frequently asked questions

-A business information security officer (BISO) is a senior-level executive responsible for overseeing and managing the information security and cybersecurity strategy and operations for a business or organization.
+A business information security officer (BISO) is a senior-level executive responsible for overseeing and managing the information security and cybersecurity strategy and operations of a business or organization.

-Earn a degree in a mix of science and management this includes information technology management, cybersecurity policy and management, and business administration with an information security focus to obtain business-oriented foundation in IT and cybersecurity principles.
-Another way to get into the field without a traditional 4 year degree is through certifications or bootcamps.
+Earn a degree in a mix of science and management this includes information technology management, cybersecurity policy and management, and business administration with an information security focus to obtain a business-oriented foundation in IT and cybersecurity principles.
+Another way to get into the field without a traditional four-year degree is through certifications or bootcamps.